 If you have Amazon Prime the Amazon Music app is amazing.
-You have your pick of songs from the company's vast catalogue.
-You can stream music online or download tracks to listen offline.
+You have your pick of songs from the company's vast catalog.
+You can stream music online from a variety of genres.
 Music is recommended to you based on your past listening activities and there are playlists for all manner of activities, like reading books, dinner parties, and more.
 You can listen to stations based on such themes as "All '80s," "Classic Rock," "Baroque," and stations with artists like The Beatles and Bruno Mars.
 Amazon Music provides an incredibly broad selection of music, although it doesn't quite go deep enough into some sub-genres.

 If you have Amazon Prime, you definitely want this app.
-Even if you pay for another music service, it's worth having around simply because it is included with the cost of your membership, and if you have an Amazon Echo, you can stream all sorts of tunes at the sound of your voice.
+Even if you pay for another music service, it's worth having around simply because it is included with the cost of your membership.

 Remember when Kanye West said his new album, "Life of Pablo," would never never never be on Apple?
 That's because it is an exclusive release on Jay Z's music streaming service, TIDAL.
 This new-ish service is making a name for itself in the world of streaming media with exclusive content, playlists curated by super stars, and artist-first compensation.
 It is also full of new and popular music video content.
 You can stream MP3 quality tracks for $9.99 per month, or upgrade to the High-Fidelity tier for CD-quality songs.
 The curated content is heavily focused on hip-hop, R&B, and soul music, but TIDAL has access to a wide variety of genres.
 It isn't quite a robust as Apple Music or Spotify, but has the potential to grow.
 Some fun celebrity playlists include favorites from Jay Z, Beyoncé, Macklemore, and others.